 In the same issue of Pravartak, there was an article Don’t Look Away written by Giti Thadani, founder of the Delhi-based Sakhi Collective.
 It focussed on the myths related to lesbians in India and the absence of support from any feminist organization for Sakhi Collective.
 Lakshmi commented: “About Giti’s ‘myths’ I wrote to Manushi [journal] and the response from Ms. Kishwar was very disappointing.
 She is not interested in covering the lesbian issue.
 What a pity.
 I am writing to her again.”
 But in her next letter she wrote: “I sent Madhu [Kishwar] a good letter & tons of info.
 So they can’t make ignorance an excuse but never got a response so basically she’s just lesbophobic.”

-By the end of September 1994, Lakshmi often wrote about her imminent shift to USA for studies.
+By the end of September 1994, Lakshmi often wrote about her imminent shift to the USA for studies.
 This did not happen till some time in 1995, but the uncertainty around her move abroad meant that Sisters was never listed in Pravartak’s resources (Mes Amis) column.
 By the time the group’s address was ready in mid 1994, the journal’s first issue of the year was out.
 By the time the next issue was being prepared, Lakshmi was planning to leave India.
 Sisters did get listed in Trikone Magazine as a support group for “polycultural lesbians”, but this was from around mid 1995, by which time Lakshmi had probably left India (the last letter from her in the Counsel Club Archives was dated January 23, 1995).

 In one of her letters towards the end of our connection, she wrote: “I am disillusioned for lesbian women & no, no chance of meeting one (a soulmate) here.”
 I felt sad for her – for her sense of loneliness, which some activists experience even as they work to bring people together and often try to sublimate in the joy of seeing collectivization happen.
-I hope she found what she was looking for later in life, perhaps in USA.
-I am not aware where she is today – a common friend mentioned meeting her last at a queer conference in USA in 2000.
+I hope she found what she was looking for later in life, perhaps in the USA.
+I am not aware where she is today – a common friend mentioned meeting her last at a queer conference in the USA in 2000.

 But Lakshmi need not have been ‘disillusioned for lesbian women’ at all.
 Her efforts could not have been in vain.
-Irrespective of whether or not her work contributed tangibly to queer activism of today in Chennai and Tamil Nadu, I do believe every drop counts.
+Irrespective of whether or not her work contributed tangibly to the queer activism of today in Chennai and Tamil Nadu, I do believe every drop counts.
 Someone somewhere must have been motivated by her efforts – I know I was, as also were other members of Counsel Club.
 I also hope this narration counts as a much belated ‘motivational’ birthday gift to the Orinam collective for its amazing contribution to queer activism in India.